How To Go Vegan: Full Guide

 - Some people might hate on you.

 The disadvantages are easily rectified by looking for and eating vegan foods fortified with B12, iron and calcium or taking a supplement.
 Notably, provided you keep to a well balanced vegan diet your long term health will look great.
-A vegan diet is linked to lower risks of heart disease, low blood pressure than meat eaters and lower cholesterol than meat eaters.
+A vegan diet is linked to lower risks of heart disease, lower blood pressure than meat eaters and lower cholesterol than meat eaters.
 Although there are some disadvantages, the long term advantages of a well balanced vegan diet far out way any negatives.
 I use VEG 1, a supplement from the vegan society, which has B12.

 Meat and cancer